maxim-zhao/micromachinescompetition/README.md

 This is a patch to the Master System version of Micro Machines, to provide facilities useful for competition play.
 Current features:

 * Fast boot to track selection
-* Select any track (excluding thosenot working in 2-player mode)
+* Select any track (excluding those not working in 2-player mode)
 * Skip player (and handicap) selection
 * Skip results screen